Home About Barn Frames For Sale Unique Items Barn Relocation Services Gallery Contact

 Hand Hewn Swing Beam

 This 30' hand-hewn swing beam measures 20 inches high in the centre and 14 inches high at the ends.
-It is defiantly the centre piece of this hand-hewn timber frame.
+It is definitely the centre piece of this hand-hewn timber frame structure.
 This frame was converted into a home and the swing beam now runs through the kitchen.
 What a conversation piece!

 Crane Lowering Bent With Swing Beam

 The crane is lowering this 30' bent with a swing beam.
 Only a handful of barns have a swing beam.
-If the barn is well preserved and has a swing beam, it is a perfect hand-hewn frame to convert into a home or cottage.
+If the barn is well preserved and has a swing beam, it is a perfect reclaimed hand hewn timber frame structure to convert into a home or cottage.

 Hand Hewn Timber Frame Structure

-The grey barn board of this hand-hewn timber frame barn has been removed.
+The grey barn boards of this hand-hewn timber frame barn has been removed.
 The Hemlock granary board has also been reclaimed.

 Partially Dismantled Frame

-The grey weather board has been salvaged from this barn.
+The grey barn boards have been salvaged from this barn.
 The granary board has been carefully removed.
 The 1 inch floor board has been removed as well as the 2 inch thrash floor.
-At this point we are ready to start salvaging the hand-hewn timber to be sold individually, not as a frame.
+At this point we are ready to start salvaging the hand hewn timber to be sold individually, not as a frame.
 The last step is to remove the timber from the floor system to be resawn.
-Much of the reclaimed wood ends up as antique wide plank flooring.
+Much of the recycled barn wood ends up as antique wide plank flooring.

 Hand Hewn Timber Shipment

-This truck load of hand-hewn timbers is ready to ship to the United States.
-This reclaimed wood is a random load, but we can fill orders for specific sized timber or for specific species of timber.
+This truck load of reclaimed hand hewn timbers is ready to ship to the United States.
+The antique timbers shown here is a random load.
+We can fill orders for specific sized timber or for specific species of timber.

-This is a complete hand-hewn timber frame ready to ship out.
+This is a complete hand hewn timber frame kit ready to ship out.
 Each piece is tagged and blueprints are supplied.
 Entire barns can very easily be shipped anywhere.

-We store our reclaimed wood in a gravel pit.
-This is where our hand-hewn timber is graded and sorted by size.
+We store our recycled barn wood in a gravel pit.
+This is where our reclaimed hand hewn timber is graded and sorted by size.

-This is an order of specific sized hand-hewn timber that we put together.
+This is an order of specific sized reclaimed hand hewn timbers that we put together.
 This order is ready to ship out to the United States.

-This order of specific sized hand-hewn timbers is about to be loaded on a truck for the United States.
+This order of specific sized reclaimed hand hewn timbers is about to be loaded on a truck for the United States.

-These hand-hewn timbers are the tie beams.
+These reclaimed hand hewn timbers are the tie beams.
 They measure up to 40' long.

-These bundles of reclaimed wood are 3 inch hand-hewn veneers.
+These bundles of recycled barn wood are 3 inch hand hewn timber veneers.
 Three sides are hewn and the back side is sawn.

-This is some of the grey barn board off of this barn.
+This is some of the grey barn boards off of this barn.
 The Pine and Hemlock will be separated at the yard.
-The grey barn board will also be sorted by thickness.
+The grey barn boards will also be sorted by thickness.

 Original Hemlock Floorboard